Multigrain Sourdough Bread

 - If you’re new to sourdough and don’t have a starter, use our How To Make A Sourdough Starter in 5 Days guide!

 - If you already have a sourdough starter, but it seems to be a little sluggish/doesn’t have that healthy smell, we recommend giving it about a week of really working to revive it.
-You can find out how to do this/get more tips HERE!
+You can find out how to do this/get more tips in our Sourdough Starter Guide.

 - Be sure to read through all the directions before beginning this recipe.